 Coming to the Anglo-Saxon side, much has been said of the (probable) absence of English cavalry at the Battle of Hastings.
 And the credible reason for such a hypothesis hinges on two factors.
 The first factor intrinsically relates to the battlefield itself and how the English forces arrayed themselves defensively on the ridge.
 Having cavalry at his disposal probably wouldn’t have mattered much for Harold Godwinson, since his forces had already occupied the higher ground during the encounter.

 The second, and arguably more important, factor relates to the Anglo-Saxon mode of warfare in medieval times.
-To that end, from the perspective of military history, Anglo-Saxons were not really known for their dedicated shock cavalry (though some of the high-ranking huscarls possibly arrived at the battlefields on horseback), given their derivation of influence from the east Germanic warbands of the late Roman era.
+To that end, from the perspective of military history, Anglo-Saxons were not really known for their dedicated shock cavalry (although some of the high-ranking huscarls possibly arrived at the battlefields on horseback), given their derivation of influence from the east Germanic warbands of the late Roman era.

 On the other hand, Normans continued the legacy of both the Roman equites and Frankish scarae, thus showcasing the influence of continental France in the early feudal age.
-In essence, the Normans were well suited to the rigors and training of horsemanship and cavalry-based tactics, fueled by their penchant for adaptability, as opposed to the ‘secluded’ Anglo-Saxons of the British isles who continued the military traditions of their forefathers and the Scandinavians.
+In essence, the Normans were well suited to the rigors and training of horsemanship and cavalry-based tactics, fueled by their penchant for adaptability, as opposed to the ‘secluded’ Anglo-Saxons of the British Isles who continued the military traditions of their forefathers and the Scandinavians.

 The Axe Effect and Numbers on the English Side